sidharthv96/blog/content/posts/payment.md

 Two better options for getting paid are Payoneer and Wise.

+(Check the 15th July update to find the best method)

 ### Payoneer

 Payoneer is straightforward, you'll get multiple receiving accounts in different currencies, all your client has to do is a local transfer to that account.
 Payoneer will take a 2% cut and deposit converted INR to your account.